Basilcss/core/README.md

-# Basil CSS is a lightweight CSS framework
+# Basil CSS
+### A simple and lightweight CSS framework for building custom user interfaces.

 ## how to use